-Mount Saint Mary’s University, Los Angeles, is pleased to announce an esteemed group of women from politics, media, law, business and academia will be speaking during MSMU’s 8th annual The Report on the Status of Women and Girls in California™ event on March 28 at the Skirball Cultural Center.
+Mount Saint Mary’s University, Los Angeles, is pleased to announce an esteemed group of women from politics, media, law, business and academia will be speaking during The Report on the Status of Women and Girls in California™ event on March 28 at the Skirball Cultural Center.

 Each year, the Center for the Advancement of Women at MSMU researches and publishes the most comprehensive collection of data on women and girls in California.
 This year’s Report, Intersections: Identity, Access & Equity, focuses on how race, age and socio-economic status, among other factors, shape the lives of women in the state.

 “We are excited to welcome such a diverse group of accomplished women to our event.
-Their work and commitment to increasing equity and inclusion in our communities will provide invaluable insights as we explore the effects of socioeconomic status, race and age on the lives of women in California now and in the future,” said Emerald Archer, Director of the Center for the Advancement of Women at MSMU.
+Their work and commitment to increasing equity and inclusion in our communities will provide invaluable insights as we explore the effects of socioeconomic status, race and age on the lives of women in California now and in the future,” said Emerald Archer, director of the Center for the Advancement of Women at Mount Saint Mary's.

 This year’s event will feature First Partner of California and filmmaker Jennifer Siebel Newsom in conversation with California State Senator Holly J. Mitchell about California’s agenda for women and girls and how our communities can foster opportunities for all Americans.

 A selection of thought leaders and experts will guide and participate in conversations to provide additional context to the report, including:

 - Emerald Archer (Director, Center for the Advancement of Women, MSMU)

 - Kari Bolan (Director, Office for Diversity, Equity and Inclusion, MSMU)

 - Rekha Chiruvolu (Director of Diversity and Inclusion, Nixon Peabody Law Firm)